7 Ways to Get Rid of Pet Odors

-- Use a fluorescent black light (pet-supply stores sell them), to expose odor-producing spots on the carpet, couch, floorboards and even on drapes.
+- Use a fluorescent black light or special flash light (pet-supply stores sell them or find them on the internet), to expose odor-producing spots on the carpet, couch, floorboards and even on drapes.

 - Remove all solids and blot up as much liquid as possible with a clean towel.
 Apply an appropriate odor neutralizer or cleaner according to directions.

 - Never use ammonia, which takes on the smell of what it's supposed to be cleaning, can trigger more accidents.

 - Choose the best product to remove the problem.
 On water-safe surfaces, try Simple Solution stain and odor remover.
 The problem area must be thoroughly soaked and left to dry.

 - Bramton's Oxy Solution Pet Stain and Odor Destroyer can remove odors and stains from surfaces that won’t withstand soaking, but test first in an out-of-the way place.

 - The most effective and safest disinfectant for use around pets is Chlorhexidine, which is sold under such names as Nolvasan, Chlorasan and Chlorhex by veterinarians and medical-supply outlets.
 Use these for problems that demand deep cleaning.

 - When all else fails, temporarily neutralize odors using a product such as Fresh Wave.

 I personally recommend and use: